PSLmodels/ParamTools/docs/docs/parameters.md

 # Parameters

-Define your default parameters as a JSON file and let ParamTools handle the rest.
+Define your default parameters and let ParamTools handle the rest.

 The ParamTools JSON file is split into two components: a component that defines the structure of your default inputs and a component that defines the variables that are used in your model.
-The first is a top level member named `schema`.
-The latter are top-level members named as your model refers to them.
+The first component is a top level member named `schema`.
+The second component consists of key-value pairs where the key is the parameter's name and the value is its data.

 ```json